allyring/allyring.github.io/cybersecurity/_posts/2023-02-15-TryHackMe-File-Uploads-Jewel.md

 category: "Cyber-Security"
 ---

-I recently completed the "[File Upload Vulnerabilities](https://tryhackme.com/room/uploadvulns)" room on TryHackMe, and I figured I'd do a writup on how I completed the challenge room, "Jewel".
+I recently completed the "[File Upload Vulnerabilities](https://tryhackme.com/room/uploadvulns)" room on TryHackMe, and I figured I'd do a writeup on how I completed the challenge room, "Jewel".

 ---